jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

 3. DocumentReader reads the specified file
 4. DocumentProcessor processes the file content
 5. DocumentWriter stores the document in the database
+6. After successful processing, the file is moved to the output directory

 This architecture ensures that each file is processed independently, providing better isolation and error handling.
+Moving processed files prevents duplicate processing and maintains a clean workflow.